girlcalledblu/ares-emblem-plugin/README.md

 ### Character Profiles

+<b>Please note,</b> this may cause merge issues later as you are touching the core code!
+Proceed with caution!

 Navigate to `ares-webportal/app/templates/char.hbs`.

 In this file, you will want to add a new line right at the top of the file: